 I grew up in the Suffolk countryside and have always been drawn to nature.
 I've loved painting and drawing for as long as I can remember and as a young girl, I spent much of my time illustrating my own poems and stories.
 I went on to study Illustration at Essex School of Art and then Liverpool John Moores University.
-I now live in a village near near Bath with my partner Simon and our two adorable rescue dogs, Polly and Percy.
+I now live in a village near near Bath with my little boy, Rory, my partner Simon and our two adorable rescue dogs, Polly and Percy.
 I work from my small studio looking out onto our garden.

 I love to celebrate the beauty of nature through the use of cheerful and uplifting colours and interesting patterns and form.
 I mainly use gouache acrylic paints and inks as I feel they produce the brightest and most vivid pieces of art.
 I also enjoy history and love antiques, so I’ve incorporated some vintage china into my latest works, including Staffordshire Transferware and Sunderland Lustreware.

 For my latest project, The Flowering Year, I was keen to capture the essence of each flowering month and the shift in seasons.
 I created a piece of artwork to reflect every month of the year.
 I began each piece by collecting flowers from the garden or sketching them whilst out on a walk.
 When I return to my studio, I make some sketches and decide upon a composition.
 I create a colour palette that I feel most reflects the mood of the season and then I begin painting.
 When I'm in the studio painting all I need is a regular supply of tea, a good audiobook and the dogs to keep me company!